Senator Frankenstein Goes to Washington

 By Jerome Grossman

-Franken has a national reputation.
-In comedy style he covered the 1992 presidential conventions on Comedy Central TV and has delivered his unique blend of humor, disrespect and analysis at many universities and corporations.
-He is never at a loss for words, comments and jokes.
+Franken has a national reputation in show business.
+In his unique comedy style he covered the 1992 presidential conventions on Comedy Central TV and has delivered his blend of humor, disrespect and analysis at many universities and corporations.
+He is never at a loss for words, comments, insults and jokes.
 Franken keeps the listeners awake.

-Al Franken's best friend and his partner in show business is Ben Stein, a mirror image, a hard-line conservative paired with a flaming liberal.
-Stein is an actor who was a speechwriter for President Richard Nixon, and believe it or not, writes a column for the New York Times business section every Sunday.
+Liberal Democrat Al Franken's best friend and his partner in show business is Ben Stein, a political mirror image, a hard-line conservative.
+Stein is an actor who was also a speechwriter for President Richard Nixon, and believe it or not, writes a column for the New York Times business section most Sundays.

-Of course, Ben Stein will not be a partner in the ascendancy, but the usually humorless Republicans may choose to play with the Franken name, making mistakes on purpose.
-The title of the novel “Frankenstein” refers to a scientist who creates a being in the likeness of man but people have tended to refer to the horrible creature, composed of body parts taken from the dead, as “Frankenstein.”
+Of course, Ben Stein will not be a partner in the Senate, but the grimly humorless Republicans may choose to play with the Franken/Stein name of horror, making mistakes on purpose.

 Will the new Senator use his formidable nickname to intimidate his political opponents?
 Or at least get Senator Lieberman to behave?
 If Senator Al begins to strut around the Senate floor in imitation of the strung-together monster, will he be censured for disrespect?
 Or will the Republicans bring Vice President Cheney to shoot this caricature of a manufactured Senator?
-In any case, there will be no love interest in this movie on C-SPAN and the tedium of the Senate will have been eased by a comic routine.
-A new day may be dawning in the U.S. Senate.
+In any case, there will be no love interest in this movie as the Republicans try to get Franken to clown while he will be determined to be the most serious senator on the floor.
+A new day may be dawning in the U.S. Senate, a day with performances interrupting the tedium.
 And where is Senator Groucho Marx now that we need him?